 Now, there’s a new way to make it happen with JotForm PDF Editor.

 JotForm PDF Editor lets you design a PDF template by dragging and clicking.
 It connects to any online form you have with the platform, and responses that you receive through your form automatically populate sections of the PDF with the information you need.
 So, that one PDF template you create automatically turns into dozens, hundreds, or even thousands of unique PDFs as people fill out your form and submit it to you.

 Regardless of whether you use PDFs internally or want it sent out to clients as a professional-looking document, you need a fast way to automate the process.
-JotForm forms and PDF Editor solves this problem.
+JotForm forms and PDF Editor solves this problem by turning form responses into designed PDFs.
 It requires a minimal amount of time up front but saves hours of time and allows you to become more productive.

 Anyone who works in the field needs to have an airtight system for not only collecting information, but also for sending it back to the office.
 There’s naturally a lot of friction in this process.
 If the final assessment of field data is supposed to be shown as a polished, professional PDF, then how on earth do you simplify that?